parcio/haura/docs/src/fio-haura/run.md

 > - Increase the underlying block size while retaining the same `io_size`
 > - Choose a random distribution with a higher skew to specific regions (e.g.
 >   zipf) to avoid frequent evictions of nodes from the internal cache
+> - Reduce the number of jobs; More jobs put more pressure on the cache leading
+>   to more frequent evictions which lead to more writeback operations worsening
+>   fragmentation
 >
 > As a general rule this leads to two things: reduce the amount of write
 > operations, enlarge the allocation space.